clecap/web20-2024/README.md

 - Placeholder for future icon and the plugin's name.

+Popup.css

+- general css wise only noteworthy change is the new reset script. old one wasnt cleaning all of it. some comments to seperate objects and there respected css scripts.

 Added a bunch of comments regarding what needs to be done.
 Someone also needs to merge our new changes into dev so we can have a working branch for future alterations.